Type your problem or request in the box and see who might best help.

 We use SMS messaging extensively for your direct medical care, for instance to remind you of an appointment, an upcoming medical review or the arrival of a test result.

 We may also send you some useful information through a link.

-You often have the chance to send a reply, maybe to cancel an unwanted appointment or answer a question about your medical state.
+You often have the chance to send a reply, send a photo, cancel an unwanted appointment or answer a question about your medical state.

-if you prefer not to receive SMS you can opt out but you will miss a useful part of our service to you.
+if you prefer not to receive SMS you can opt out but you will miss an essential part of our service to you.

 You can always have a relative or friend with you when you see your GP or Nurse or you can ask at reception to provide a confidential, trained chaperone, preferably when you make your appointment.
 Many of our receptions have had specific training.

-The doctor or nurse might offer this when you are undergoing examinations of an intimate or sensitive nature e.g. cervical cytology, gynaecological, testicular, breast or rectal examination or when you or the clinician might, in other circumstances, feel vulnerable.
+The doctor or nurse might offer this when you are undergoing examinations of an intimate or sensitive nature e.g. cervical cytology, gynaecological, testicular, breast or rectal examination.
+Also when you or the clinician might, in other circumstances, feel vulnerable.